amane1234/Thinkpad-X270-EFI/README.md

 ## _Known Issues_

-- **Touchpad Gestures**: The 3-finger gestures are quite buggy and may not work consistently due to poor hardware.
+- **Touchpad Gestures**: The 3-finger gestures are quite buggy and may not work consistently due to bad hardware.
-- **Touchpad Behavior**: The touchpad only works under polling mode, which might cause responsiveness issues.
-Need fix
-- **Power Management & Sleep**: Due to the inability to unlock **CFG-Lock** on the X270, there are several bugs related to **AppleCpuPmCfgLock**, particularly with power management and sleep functions.
-(Some laptops from Lenovo such as T480, T490, does not requre AppleCpuPmCfgLock in order to work, you may try boot without it at first)

 ---